acquia/blt/readme/project-tasks.md

 Pre-requisites to installation:

-1. Ensure that `docroot/sites/default/settings/local.settings.php` exists by executing `blt setup:settings`.
+1. Ensure that `docroot/sites/default/settings/local.settings.php` exists by executing `blt setup:settings`
-1. Verify that correct local database credentials are set in `local.settings.php`.
+1. Verify that correct local database credentials are set in `local.settings.php`
 1. Ensure that project dependencies have already been built via `blt source:build`

 To re-install Drupal, execute: `blt drupal:install`.
 Note that this will drop the existing database tables and install Drupal from scratch!